Frequently Asked Questions

 Q: Do you offer before or after school care for students?

-A: We offer extended care before and after school for students in PreK – 8th grade.
-Morning extended care opens at 7 am.
-Afternoon extended care closes at 6 pm.
+A: We offer extended care for students in PreK – 8th grade.
+PreK extended care opens at 7 am and closes at 6 pm.
+Kindergarten - 8th grade extended care is offered after school until 6 pm.

 Q: Do students of Holy Spirit School receive their sacramental preparation at school?